-MAN 330 Introduction to Marketing 7 Thunder Online Course 7 3 hours
+Introduction to Marketing V Thunder Online Course V MAN 330

 This course is a general study of marketing principles which lead to the development of marketing strategy.
 A review of environmental influences and key analytical tools used in formulating marketing plans.
 Product or service design, distribution, pricing, promotional programs, and the discussion of international marketing issues.